 1 .
 Recycled Bricks

-Through this project, Chheda aims to integrate local waste recycling economies and the informal housing industry into a decentralised circular economy system to solve the affordable housing crises, as well as cleaning up the environment.
+Using local plastic, architect Rushabh Chheda designed building blocks.
+These can be stacked in various ways to create self-built, affordable housing.
+Through this project, Rushabh aims to integrate local waste recycling economies and the informal housing industry into a decentralised circular economy system.
+This will help solve the affordable housing crises and clean up the environment.

 Read more from the source here >>